fbpx

 6. Empathise with your customer

-Try to imagine yourself in your customer’s position, think about how you would react and what steps you would expect to see taken to put the situation right.
+• Try to step into their shoes and imagine yourself in their position.
+Consider how you would feel, what your expectations would be, and what steps you would need to see taken to rectify the issue.

-Make it clear through actions, not just words that you understand what they are going through.
+However, empathy isn’t just about understanding; it’s about conveying that understanding through your actions.
+Make it clear through concrete steps, not just empty words, that you genuinely recognise and acknowledge what they are going through.

 7. Always tell your customer the truth